 3. Practice Positivity and Praise

 Sometimes parents become frustrated and verbally lash out.
-No one is the perfect parent all the time; however, it’s best not to make negativity a habit or rely on overly harsh punishments.
+Good parenting means realizing that no one is the perfect parent all the time; however, it’s best not to make negativity a habit or rely on overly harsh punishments.
 Children are much more responsive to love, care and respect.
 Use positive enforcement, like rewards of healthy snacks, games or playground time to reinforce the good behavior your child is already exhibiting, or use it as an incentive to follow the rules.

 Remember that children (and even teens!) act up because they can’t verbalize the turmoil they feel inside.
 Encourage them to share their feelings by prompting them with questions.
 Thank them for their honesty and show them healthier ways to channel their emotions.